FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_gpio.md

 all GPIOs from this node (unless the `no-auto-init` property is present).
 Legacy C source code accesses GPIOs using the specified `enum-name` property as an enum name of the GPIO.
-Zephyr based code uses the node label, an alias, or other node reference to identify the GPIO.
+Zephyr based code uses the [*node label*], an alias, or other node reference to identify the GPIO.

 Named GPIO properties: